 - Careers fairs

-- Employer events, for example, Women in Investment Management, organised by TARGETjobs Events
+- Employer events, for example, First year Banking insights, organised by TARGETjobs Events

 - Asking friends and family whether they have contacts they can put you in touch with

 - Contacting alumni working for the relevant employer – your university careers service may have a database of those willing to advise current students.

 However big or small your chance to interact with employees is, do take the initiative and make the most of it.
 For example, banking and investment group Macquarie commented that many of the stronger applicants to the organisation’s graduate scheme had been those who ‘had engaged with recruiters during the application process’.

 Ask yourself whether you like the people you meet and whether you can see yourself being happy spending long hours working with them.
 Advice from recent graduates surveyed for the TARGETjobs Investment Banking and Investment Recent Graduate Survey includes: